CS3219-AY2526Sem1/cs3219-ay2526s1-project-g18/peerprep/backend/matching-service/README.md

 - `POST /requests` - Add user to queue based on criteria
 - `DELETE /requests` - Remove user from queue based on criteria
-- `DELETE /matches` - Match users in the given queue